 The Cape Wine Auction Trustees

 At a time when South African education is in crisis and donor fatigue is on the rise, they went in search of a new giving model, one which focuses on maximum impact and long-term sustainability.
-The 19 beneficiaries have been strategically selected for the role that each plays within the holistic cycle of education.
+Our partners have been strategically selected for the role that each plays within the holistic cycle of education.
 The Trust looked at education from Cradle to Career.

 The Trustees believe that this model of collaboration and beneficiary interaction will result in less duplication, increased economies of scale and better use of assets.
 The Trustees are committed to creating an innovative model of philanthropic support, which delivers a return on social investment by way of impact and measurable change.

 The Cape Wine Auction Trust Trustees are Raymond Ndlovu (Chairman), Paul Cluver (Deputy Chairman), Wendy Appelbaum, Mike Ratcliffe, Ken Kinsey-Quick, Iain Banner and Dominique Enthoven.